 The Custom Library Interface supports the integration of third party functions into BitViewTool.
-Functions may be implemented using any .NET language, i.e., C#.NET, VB.NET, J#.NET and C++.NET, using the .NET Framework 2.0.
-Custom functions are compiled into individual 32-bit .NET DLLs and executed on operating systems supported by BitViewTool, including Windows 2000, XP, 2003 Server and Vista.
+Functions may be implemented using C#.NET, using the .NET Framework 2.0.
+Custom functions are compiled into individual 32-bit .NET DLLs and executed on operating systems supported by BitViewTool, including Windows 2000, XP, 2003 Server and Windows 7 32 bit and 64 bit.